 - commit certain knowledge to memory to allow for more speed.
 For example, students must know the multiplication tables very well in order to cut down time while working out the solution. - highlight mathematical key words and processes.
 There is a tendency to attempt questions without careful reading of the information given.
-When students missed out critical information, made assumptions or did not consider all the conditions of a problem, errors would be made. - know the terminologies and have conceptual understanding.
-For example, students must know whether to measure the length of the radius or diameter in questions related to Geometry.
-Students must be able to identify the height or base in a triangle and for questions on Percentage, students must know how to identify the correct base in a given context.
-They must not assume a common base for two percentages given as they were based on different quantities. - be proficient in unit conversion, e.g. kg-g conversion as well as h-min conversion. - represent the problem using model to help in visualisation (when needed).
-There must also be correct use of Math equation / number sentence. - present the Math Working/calculation logically and neatly (unless when calculator is allowed). - finalise and conclude the solution to the problem with a word statement.
+When students missed out critical information, made assumptions or did not consider all the conditions of a problem, errors would be made. - have conceptual understanding.
+For example, students must know how to: - measure the length of the radius or diameter in questions related to area and perimeter. - identify the height or base in a triangle. - identify the correct base (100%) for question on percentage. - be proficient in unit conversion, e.g. - $1 \text{ kg} = 1000 \text{ g}$ - $1 \text{ m} = 100 \text{ cm}$ - $1 \text{ h} = 60 \text{ min}$ - represent the problem using model to help in visualisation (when needed).
+There must also be correct use of Math equation. - present the Math Working/calculation logically and neatly (unless when calculator is allowed). - finalise and conclude the solution to the problem with a word statement.